DHTMLX/docs-todolist/docs/guides/initialization.md

 ### Initialize Toolbar

-Next, initialize Toolbar with the **new Toolbar()** constructor.
-The constructor also takes two parameters:
+Initialize Toolbar with the `new Toolbar()` constructor.
+The constructor takes two parameters:

-- a container to place a Toolbar into.
-The one we have created at the previous step
+- a container to place Toolbar into, created in the previous step
 - an object with configuration properties.
 [See the full list here](category/toolbar-properties.md)

 :::info
-Initialization of the Toolbar is optional.
-You can skip this step if you don't need the Toolbar in your application
+Toolbar initialization is optional.
+Skip this step if you do not need the Toolbar in your application.
 :::

 ~~~js {9-11} title="index.js"